atousley/mood_child/README.md

 SOW Approved 03/08/16
 Deliverables 03/18/16
 Presentation 03/21/16 (minimal viable product)
-Ongoing Updates and Improvements - September 2016
+Ongoing Updates and Improvements - October 2016

 Scope of Work Feature Details
 This application is a designed to be an online vision board for individuals.